-Learn more about the benefits of becoming a Cambridge school from our website at www.cie.org.uk/startcambridge
+Learn more about the benefits of becoming a Cambridge school from our website at www.cambridgeinternational.org/startcambridge

-Email us at info@cie.org.uk to find out how your organisation can register to become a Cambridge school.
+Email us at info@cambridgeinternational.org to find out how your organisation can register to become a Cambridge school.

-Cambridge AICE Diploma
+Cambridge AICE

-Cambridge AICE Diploma is the group award of the Cambridge International AS and A Level.
+Cambridge AICE Diploma is the group award of the Cambridge International AS & A Level.
 It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of candidates who pass examinations from different curriculum groups.